3 Tips To Stay Healthy When Drinking Alcohol

 The “replenish” phase should ideally happen before you go to bed.
 Many people wait until the morning of to cure a hangover but why not try to prevent one in the first place.
 Whether you were a grade A student and took my advice on all the tips above or went out and YOLO’d and drank your heart out… the replenishment phase is just as important.

 Before going to bed I recommend hydrating more.
 Kudos to you if you rotated your alcoholic beverages with water but it never hurts to sip on a little more before you hit the sheets.
 As I mentioned above, alcohol is a diuretic and it does dehydrate you so boost that glass of water with some electrolytes to really replenish and hydrate.
 I like to keep nuun electrolyte tablets at home, but you could also use a pinch of sea salt with a small squeeze of lemon to serve the same purpose.
-Another thing I do before I go to bed is take 2-3 more tablets of chlorella.
-As I mentioned above, chlorella helps you metabolize alcohol faster by supporting liver function.
+Another thing I do before I go to bed is take 2-3 more tablets of chlorella. [ I like @organicburst & you can use code Nutritionbysam for 10% off] As I mentioned above, chlorella helps you metabolize alcohol faster by supporting liver function.
 Chlorella is also high in certain nutrients like Vitamins B6, B12 and iron which can be lost when consuming alcohol.

 The next morning I recommend starting your day with lemon water and an alkalizing green smoothie.
 Lemon water supports the liver and assists in gentle detoxification.
 Alkalizing greens can help your body reset its mineral levels and treat your liver.
 Throughout the day I also recommend upping your greens, especially asparagus.
 Asparagus has been shown to protect liver cells after consuming alcohol.
 If you had a crazy night out and omitted any of the recommendations I gave above then you are most likely waking up hungover, feeling nauseous, and not really thinking about eating or getting down a smoothie.
 I’ve been there.
 What I have found has worked for me is to sip on a miso salty rich broth.
 This is the ultimate back up plan but miso soup can really do the trick if you loose control.